 Upgrade 19 introduces the following changes:- L2 Contract Manager (L2CM): introduces a mechanism for upgrading L2 smart contracts (predeploys) as part of a network upgrade.
 L2CM enables L2 predeploy upgrades in a structured, auditable way — reducing the need for multisig signing for each individual contract change.
 This is a prerequisite for interop and future protocol upgrades that need to modify L2 contracts.
-See the L2CM design doc and FMA for details.
+See the L2CM feature page, design doc, and FMA for details.

 -